Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Introduction

-We present here a stochastic modeling framework for heat transfer in a fracture-matrix system, combining a time-domain random walk (TDRW) scheme that accounts for both heat advection within fractures and heat conduction in the fluid with a semi-analytical convolution model that describes conductive heat exchange with the surrounding matrix.
 The model is validated against analytical solutions and high-fidelity finite-element simulations.
 To systematically assess the influence of heterogeneity and flow conditions, we conduct a Monte Carlo analysis over multiple combinations of relative fracture closure, spatial correlation length, and Péclet number, thereby encompassing a broad range of geologically plausible scenarios.
-We report our results in terms of the temporal evolution of three key observables: mean longitudinal displacement, displacement variance, and heat exchange efficiency at the fracture–matrix interface.
-These observables enable us to differentiate among different transport regimes (e.g., ballistic, diffusive, subdiffusive), characterize the spreading of the thermal front, and quantify the efficiency of heat extraction over time.
-This multiscale stochastic analysis provides insight into how the interplay between local geometric features and the fundamental heat transport mechanisms (advection by fluid flow, conduction in the flowing fluid, and conduction in the rock matrix) shapes the macroscopic thermal behavior of fractured porous media.
+Results are presented in terms of four key observables: mean longitudinal displacement, displacement variance, breakthrough curves, and heat–exchange efficiency at the fracture–matrix interface.
+These quantities allow the distinction among transport regimes (ballistic, diffusive, subdiffusive), characterise the spreading of the thermal front, and quantify the efficiency of heat extraction over time.
+Their temporal evolution provides a concise macroscopic signature of how advective and conductive mechanisms jointly shape heat transport in rough–walled fractures, complementing the process-level understanding derived from the underlying stochastic model.

-Section~\ref{sec:medium} describes the geometrical characterization of fractured media and the generation of synthetic aperture fields.
-Section~\ref{sec:flow} introduces the flow model based on the lubrication approximation.
-Section~\ref{sec:transport} presents a TDRW scheme and the semi-analytical formulation used to account for fracture-matrix exchange and heat conduction in the matrix.
-Section~\ref{sec:validation} provides validation against analytical solutions and numerical benchmarks.
-Section~\ref{sec:analysis} reports the statistical analysis of transport behaviors across different heterogeneity properties.
-Section~\ref{sec:results} discusses the implications of the results and their relevance to heat transfer in fractured systems.
-Section~\ref{sec:conclusion} concludes the paper with a summary of findings and perspectives for future work.
-Appendix~\ref{appA} contains the derivation of the matrix's trapping time distribution.